se-edu/learningresources/contents/projectManagement/testDrivenDevelopment.md

 ### Benefit 1: Improves Code Quality

 TDD can lead to well-written code.
 This is a direct consequence of the cycle that was explained above.
 One of the best practices while following TDD is to focus on small units of code (methods, classes, modules, etc).
 This can lead to more modular, flexible code with looser coupling that can be scaled.
-This way the code unit targets a specific requirement or feature with just enough code to fail, and descriptive enough for a new comer to understand it [^3].
+In this way, the code unit targets a specific requirement or feature with just enough code to fail, and descriptive enough for a new comer to understand it [^3].

 Additionally, developers work on units of code that can be written and tested independently and integrated later.
 This can be achieved through <trigger trigger="click" for="modal:index-mock">mock frameworks</trigger>, which help drive home the rationale of writing unit tests.